-Lower School Service: Open to grades seven and eight only, lower school service is an opportunity for students (grades 7-8) to give back to their school and practice role-modeling, organization, and leadership.
+Lower School Service: Open to grades seven and eight only, lower school service is an opportunity to give back to your school and practice role-modeling, organization, and leadership.
 Students will collaborate with the elective’s advisor in splitting into small teams to help grades one through four during their arts/athletics blocks.

-Sports Camp: Students participate in a variety of sports where they will learn basic fundamentals of each sport and the common traits for success in any endeavor - teamwork, commitment, sacrifice, work ethic, and discipline.
-Our sports for this year may include running, soccer, flag-football, basketball, and ultimate frisbee.
+Sports Camp (F & S): Students will participate in a variety of sports where they will learn basic fundamentals of each sport and the common traits for success in any endeavor - teamwork, commitment, sacrifice, work ethic, and discipline.
+Our sports for this year may include running, soccer, flag-football, basketball, Ultimate Frisbee and more!

-Fiber Arts: Participants design and create homemade accessories and art.
-Students who have previous experience with knitting are taught more complex projects, such as new stitches and multicolor designs, while beginners start with the basic knit and purl stitches to make a hat.
+Fiber Arts (W): Participants will design and create homemade accessories and art.
+Students who have previous experience with knitting will be taught more complex projects, such as new stitches and multicolor designs, while beginners will start with the basic knit and purl stitches to make a hat.
+All are welcome!

 Fall Play - As part of our electives program, students put on a play.
 Previous productions have included The Wizard of Oz; Peter Pan; You're a Good Man, Charlie Brown.

 ReExplore NYC Day - All middle school students spend a day off campus on self-designed trips around the city.
 Each class group works together to plan a trip to local landmarks and cultural destinations.

 Poetry Reading - Poets visit our sixth and eighth-grade classrooms for six weeks, leading students through the creative process of writing, revising, critiquing, and performing original works.
 This unit culminates with a poetry reading where students read along side professional poets.
 Read more.